 DESCRIPTION COMMENTS STATUS Town Council Meeting The Town Council forwarded the item to the Planning Board for a public hearing and recommendations.
 (7 ayes) April 5, 2022 Planning Board - Discussion Discussed and referred to the Planning Board Comprehensive Plan Implementation Committee for review and recommendation.
 May 2, 2022 Comprehensive Plan Implementation Committee The Board got an overview of the proposed district and the review proposal moving forward.
 Staff will provide a memo previously given to the TC ordinance committee showing projects of a similar type and scale envisioned for South Gorham Crossroads.
-May 16, 2022 Comprehensive Plan Implementation Committee June 13, 2022
+May 16, 2022 Comprehensive Plan Implementation Committee The committee discussed process for review of the proposed zoning district and started to review the permitted uses for the district.
+June 13, 2022 Comprehensive Plan Implementation Committee July 11, 2022